Allanson, Paul

 An agricultural economist by training, I have an established profile within this field for my work on the economic welfare of the farming community and the redistributive impacts of the Common Agricultural Policy.
 More broadly, since moving to Dundee, I have also published on the evolution of the racial wage hierarchy in the South African labour market; imperfect competition among multiproduct firms; and the characterisation and measurement of income mobility as a process of distributional transformation.

-My most recent work establishes an ordinal framework for the comparative analysis of the performance of health care organisations.
-Specifically, we propose novel stratification indices to measure the scale of the postcode lottery faced by patients as a result of the geographical variation in the quality of GP services.
+The framework has also been used in related work for the comparative evaluation of the performance of healthcare organisations, providing novel measures of the scale of the postcode lottery faced by patients as a result of the geographical variation in the quality of healthcare services.
 Elimination of this postcode lottery would provide a measurable, policy-relevant objective to the extent that discrimination between patients on the basis of where they live is due to factors within the control of the national health service.

 Teaching